HAIDER-ALZOUBI/facecartApp/README.md

-# SkinSync Advisor
+# Facecart

 AI-powered skincare shopping validator — not a medical diagnosis tool, not a store.

-SkinSync helps you build a validated, conflict-free, budget-optimized skincare routine and generates a purchase-validated cart with external buy links.
+Facecart helps you build a validated, conflict-free, budget-optimized skincare routine and generates a purchase-validated cart with external buy links.
 The AI only extracts your shopping profile and strategy; a deterministic rules engine validates products and links out to buy.

 ## Quick Start